peace1111/HAKSNet/README.md

 # HAKSNet: Hierarchical Adaptive Kernel-Spatio Network for Remote Sensing Visual Tasks

-## Introduction
+## Abstract
-This repository contains the official implementation of our HAKSNet, a backbone network tailored for remote sensing visual tasks.
-HAKSNet introduces hierarchical adaptive kernel selection, spatial selection, and redundancy suppression, effectively capturing multi-scale spatial textures and semantic representations in RSIs.
+Recent backbone networks tailored for remote sensing images mainly rely on larger receptive fields or multi-scale convolutions to enhance feature extraction.
+However, they overlook the layer-wise variation in importance of different kernel sizes, limiting their adaptability to fine-grained textures in shallow layers and complex semantics in deeper layers.
+We propose HAKSNet that dynamically selects optimal kernel sizes and spatial attention at each layer.
+A dedicated redundancy suppression mechanism using partial convolution and gating further reduces background noise typical in RSIs.
+Extensive experiments on four challenging benchmarks across object detection, semantic segmentation, and change detection demonstrate HAKSNet’s superior performance and strong generalization.

 ## Results and Models